-G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minin num 18maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes 🖾 No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fees re eported in G
+provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+L

-G5.
-Provide the estimated expenses for a typical full-time undergraduate student:
+G5 Provide the estimated expenses for a typical full-time undergraduate student: